 You'll get 20 premium entertainment channels and over 70 Freeview TV and radio channels included as standard.
 Also included are the BT Sport Lite channels, giving you all the action from the BT Sport 1 Channel, including 42 exclusive live Premier League matches.

 There's a seven-day scroll back feature, offering catch-up TV from BBC iPlayer, the ITV Hub, All 4 and Demand 5, with a big library of on-demand programmes, series, films and radio.
+You can also choose to subscribe to Netflix and watch directly on your YouView box.

 With the YouView+ box, you can pause and rewind live TV, and record up to 300 hours of standard definition TV, or 150 hours of HD, as well as watching one show while recording another.